WHAT IS WMV?

 Videos of the WMV file type can be compressed with one of the following video codecs: WMV V7, WMV V8, WMV 9, WMV 9 Screen, WMV 9 Advanced profile, MPEG-4, or WMV 9.1 Image V2.
 Some files with WMV specifications support DRM (Digital Rights Management), making them extremely well-suited for selling video content online.

-Windows Media Player, RealPlayer, Media Player Classic, others
+Windows Media Player, RealPlayer, Media Player Classic, and others